-To encourage on your landing page, convince your visitors that your page is worth down.
+To encourage scrolling on your post-click landing page, convince your visitors that your page is worth scrolling down.
 This doesn’t happen by placing everything above the fold.
 It happens when you strategically optimize your page for lead generation and user behavior.

 Google’s report, The Importance of Being Seen: Viewability Insights for Digital Marketers and Publishers shows that above the fold isn’t always viewable, while below the fold often is:

 In fact, a Clicktale study shows that if a page has a scroll bar, it will be used by 76% of users to at least some extent while 22% users will scroll to the bottom of the page.

 What does this mean for your web forms?